matheusmaldaner/WorkshopArchive/Workshops/SQL 2024/README.md

 ## Acknowledgements

 * Data Science and Informatics for hosting the workshop.
-* Drew Smith for peer reviewing the material.
+* Marielle Doenges for peer reviewing the material.

 ## Thank you